 8. Translate words to images

-Sketch design ideas to represent your brand.
-Whether it's a typographical treatment of your name or a conceptual graphic, find the best way to brand yourself so that your look matches your story.
+Sketch designs to represent your brand.
+Whether it's a typographical treatment of your name or a conceptual graphic, find the best way to brand yourself so your look matches your story.

-Brand yourself with a full suite of tools and materials, from your logo to your portfolio and personal website to your business cards and invoices.
+Brand yourself with a full suite of tools and materials, including your logo, portfolio, website, business cards and invoices.

-Your personal brand is a living thing, and it should evolve as your career develops.
+Your personal brand is a living thing, and it should evolve as your graphic design career develops.
 Revisit it every two or three years to see if it needs a refresh.

-When you brand yourself effectively, you create a strong impression that quickly tells a prospective client or employer all the important things they need to know about you.
-Visit the TCG Blog for a primer in personal branding.
+When you brand yourself effectively, you create a strong impression that quickly tells a prospective client or employer all the important things they need to know about you — and can impact their decision to work with you or contact a competitor.